sgtcortez/Termsequel/README.md

         -- Returns the files that the owner has the read and execute flag set.
         ```

+        **Note:** If you write something like:
+        ```sql
+        SELECT NAME FROM .
+WHERE NAME ENDS_WITH .cpp AND SIZE > 1000
+        ```
+        This means:
+        > Return the name of the files whose ends with .cpp and has more than 1000 bytes

+        Now, if you write something like:
+        ```sql
+        SELECT NAME FROM .
+WHERE NAME ENDS_WITH .cpp AND SIZE > 1000 OR NAME ENDS_WITH .txt
+        ```
+        This means:
+        > Return the name of the files whose ends with .cpp and has the size greater than 1000 bytes or ends with .txt

 # Developers
 There are sections for developers to be able to join this project.